junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 > Cas tells Dean everything

-They are back to the apartment, safe and sound.
+They are back at the apartment, safe and sound.
 Blessingly didn't trigger any alarm or get noticed by any security personnel.

-Dean sits down at his desk, reading the notes they just took back and scattered on the desk.
+Dean sits down at his desk, reading the notes they just took back and now scattered on the desk.

-One of the newspaper clip has a photo of a man standing before the court, the title reads, "Nick Vaught, former founder of Morningstar Firm, was declared guilty of charges."
+One of the newspaper clips has a photo of a man standing before the court; the title reads, "Nick Vaught, former founder of Morningstar Firm, was declared guilty of charges."

 "So," Dean says, leaving the rest of the sentence blank.